Halal Certifications are Not Equal - Here's Why

-Halal certifications have recently increased in demand due to the growth of the Muslim market.
+With the recent boom of the halal market across the world, halal products have become increasingly in demand.
 From halal meat, to halal cosmetics, and even nail polish, the rising demands of Muslim consumers for these products has been met with businesses producing a variety of options and innovations.
 Along with this increase in product production, there is also a growing demand for halal certifying services to provide their stamp of approval on halal products.
 However, with over 1.8 billion Muslims around the world (approximately 24% of the world’s population), there are numerous Islamic cultures, traditions, and schools of thought to which people adhere to.
-Thus, when it comes to establishing any type of regulatory body for the purposes of halal certifications, the problem of such variation arises, and hence there is a lack of an international unified committee or organization that has established official parameters and requirements for halal certification.
+Thus, when it comes to establishing any type of regulatory body for the purposes of halal certification, the problem of such variation arises, and hence there is a lack of an international unified committee or organization that has established official parameters and requirements for halal certification.

 When it comes to the halal cosmetics market, there is generally a consensus about permissible ingredients that are allowed in cosmetics, but there still remains some disagreement among the agencies with particular ingredients or chemicals.
 Carmine (which is a dye extracted from an insect) is a good example of such an ingredient.
 (Check out this article on Carmine for more information on whether it is halal or not).
 Whereas some halal certifying organizations will declare it halal or permissible, others will not.
 Another common area of debate is with the permisibility of halal nail polish.
 The continued debate of whether or not “breathable” nail polish is in fact halal still continues to create mixed opinions amongst scholars.